Try2Code/cdo-bindings/README.md

 ## Usage

+You can find a lot of examples in the unit tests for both languages.
+Here are the direct links to the [ruby tests](https://github.com/Try2Code/cdo-bindings/blob/master/ruby/test/test_cdo.rb) and the [python tests](https://github.com/Try2Code/cdo-bindings/blob/master/python/test/test_cdo.py).

+The following describes the basic features for both languages

 ### Run operators

 The Ruby module can be used directly after loading it.
-For python and the ruby class interface an instance has to be created first
+For python and ruby class interfaces an instance has to be created first

 ```ruby
     cdo = Cdo.new   #ruby